joeweaver/joeweaver.github.io/cv.md

 `2017`
 Formed and coordinated prelim study group for graduate student cohort.

-`2013` Graduate mento for ungraduate research to Ally Patrick. *Thermal Acclimation of Mesosphilic Inocula for Thermophilic Biochemical Methane
+`2013` Graduate mentor for ungraduate research to Ally Patrick. *Thermal Acclimation of Mesosphilic Inocula for Thermophilic Biochemical Methane
 Potential Tests*

 `2011 thru 2018`